Historic Spacecraft Historic Spacecraft Logo

 Indian Rockets

 The Indian Space Research Organization, or ISRO, is the Indian governmental agency responsible for spaceflight.
-ISRO currently operates two space launch systems, the PSLV and the GSLV.
-Both rocket families remain competitive in the international satellite launch market.
-ISRO also overseas several satellite programs, including the Indian National Satellites (INSAT) communication satellites, and Indian Remote Sensing (IRS) satellites for Earth resource monitoring.
+ISRO currently operates several space launch systems and is competitive in the international satellite launch market.
+ISRO also oversees several satellite programs, including the Indian National Satellites (INSAT) communication satellites, and Indian Remote Sensing (IRS) satellites for Earth resource monitoring.

 India plans to move forward with several ambitious space development goals, including larger rockets and a human spaceflight capability.

-Indian SLV-3 rocket illustration Indian ASLV rocket illustration Indian PSLV rocket illustration Indian PSLV-CA rocket illustration Indian PSLV-XL rocket illustration Indian GSLV rocket illustration 1.8 Meter Human Figure
+Indian SLV-3 rocket illustration Indian ASLV rocket illustration Indian PSLV rocket illustration Indian PSLV-CA rocket illustration Indian PSLV-XL rocket illustration Indian PSLV-DL rocket illustration Indian PSLV-QL rocket illustration Indian GSLV rocket illustration Indian LVM3 rocket illustration Indian SSLV rocket illustration 1.8 Meter Human Figure

 SLV-3 (Satellite Launch Vehicle)